Evolving with 2023 Healthcare Payer Technology Trends

 Barriers to adoption of risk-based models

 Those providers participating in alternative payment models navigate industry disruption better than their fee-for-service counterparts.
 They also are more likely to pursue population health improvements that stand to keep their patients healthier.
 In today’s environment of increased financial pressures and instances of costly chronic disease, that health systems are increasingly open to risk-based arrangements.
-But significant partnership, data integrity, reporting and technology barriers persist.

 Health plans can support providers in this transition with healthcare payer technology that overcomes trust and abrasion issues.
 Increase data transparency so both sides of the relationship are working from the same playbook.
 Come to agreement on interpretations of value and quality.
 And measure everything: clinical quality, consumer experience, return on investment, and more.
 Then share those data insights and work together on continuous improvements and innovations.